Commercial (including retail) tenants and landlords

 - the business is suffering financial stress or hardship as a result of the pandemic.

-If you would like to discuss your commercial tenancy situation please email the VSBC at firstname.lastname@example.org or call 13 8722.
+If you would like to discuss your commercial tenancy situation please call the VSBC on 13 8722 or email email@example.com.

-If a commercial tenant or landlord is in a situation where the tenant is having trouble paying rent because of coronavirus (COVID-19), we recommend tenants keep paying what they can afford, work out what their financial situation is (i.e. what their reduction in turnover is) and talk to their landlord to try to reach an agreement on rent relief.
+If a commercial tenant or landlord is in a situation where the tenant is having trouble paying rent because of coronavirus (COVID-19), we recommend tenants keep paying what they can afford, work out what their fall in turnover is and write to their landlord to try to reach an agreement on rent relief.
+Tenants should do this as soon as possible because they are only entitled to rent relief from the date they write to their landlord.

 It is important for tenants and landlords to communicate with each other about their situation as early as possible to try and reach an agreement.
-If anything is unclear or if they have concerns, they can contact us.
+If anything is unclear or if a landlord or tenant has concerns, they can contact us.
 If they do find themselves in a dispute, the tenant or landlord can apply to the VSBC for help in resolving the matter through mediation.

 Process for commercial tenants and landlords